Goosebumps (1995 TV series): Season sets

 On 26 November 2012, Revelation Films started to release season sets of the series in the United Kingdom (DVD region 2).
-These releases contained the episodes' mostly uncensored versions as presented on the defunct UK Fox Kids channel (albeit still truncating the ending of "A Shocker on Shock Street"); a description on the back of the DVD cases mentions the heavy censoring the episodes were subjected to when they aired on CBBC.
+These releases contained the episodes' mostly uncensored versions as presented on the defunct British Fox Kids channel (albeit still truncating the ending of "A Shocker on Shock Street"); a description on the back of the DVD cases mentions the heavy censoring the episodes were subjected to when they aired on CBBC.
 Unlike on Fox Kids, all six hour-long specials from across the first and second seasons are presented in their entirety, rather than being split into two-part episodes.
 Curiously, all the episodes of Season 4 have the Season 2 opening, though their end credits retain the Season 3–4 theme.